The Importance Of Using Responsive Web Design

 Responsive Web Design Best Practices

-When it comes to building a responsive web design, there are certain best practices to keep in mind to ensure your site functions as it should, and ultimately offers a consistent user experience.
+When building a responsive web design, there are certain best practices to keep in mind to ensure your site functions as it should and ultimately offers a consistent user experience.

 1. Consider CTA Placement & Frequency